 Reinsurance Receivables.
 We have purchased reinsurance to reduce our exposure to adverse claim experience, large claims and catastrophic loss occurrences.
 Our ceded reinsurance provides for recovery from reinsurers of a portion of losses and loss expenses under certain circumstances.
 Such reinsurance does not relieve us of our obligation to our policyholders.
 In the event our reinsurers are unable to meet their obligations under these agreements or are able to successfully challenge losses ceded by us under the contracts, we will not be able to realize the full value of the reinsurance receivable balance.
 To minimize exposure from uncollectible reinsurance receivables, we have a reinsurance security committee that evaluates the financial strength of each reinsurer prior to our entering into a reinsurance arrangement.
 In some cases, we may hold full or partial collateral for the receivable, including letters of credit, trust assets and cash.
 Additionally, creditworthy foreign reinsurers of business written in the U.S. are generally required to secure their obligations.
-We have established reserves for uncollectible balances based on our assessment of the collectibility of the outstanding balances.
-As of December 31, 2009 and 2008, the reserve for uncollectible balances was \$51.6 million and \$247.9 million, respectively.
-Actual uncollectible amounts may vary, perhaps substantially, from such reserves, impacting income in the period in which the change in reserves is made.
-See also ITEM 8, "Financial Statements and Supplementary Data" - Note 13 of Notes to the Consolidated Financial Statements and "Financial Condition - Reinsurance Receivables" below.
+We have established reserves for uncollectible balances based on our assessment of the collectability of the outstanding balances.
+As of December 31, 2010 and 2009, the reserve for uncollectible balances was \$21.6 million and \$51.6 million, respectively.
+The decline in reserve for uncollectible reinsurance was primarily due to a \$30.0 million write-off of a reinsurance receivable balance with a corresponding reduction in the provision of uncollectible reinsurance.
+This write-off of the reinsurance receivable had no impact upon 2010 net income as the reserve for uncollectibility had been fully established in previous periods.
+Actual uncollectible amounts may vary, perhaps substantially, from such reserves, impacting income (loss) in the period in which the change in reserves is made.
+See also ITEM 8, "Financial Statements and Supplementary Data" - Note 12 of Notes to the Consolidated Financial Statements and "Financial Condition - Reinsurance Receivables" below.